 “Many people assume large farms are not family farms, but that is not the truth.
 We are all family here.
-I work alongside of brother, sister-in-law, parents, cousin, aunt and uncle and husband who are here every single day making sure cattle are taken care of and the job gets done” Renee explains.
+I work alongside my brother, sister-in-law, parents, cousin, aunt and uncle and husband who are here every single day making sure cattle are taken care of and the job gets done,” Renee explains.

 “Many people assume large farms are not family farms, but that is not the truth.
 We are all family here.
-I work alongside of brother, sister-in-law, parents, cousin, aunt and uncle and husband who are here every single day making sure cattle are taken care of and the job gets done” Renee explains.
+I work alongside my brother, sister-in-law, parents, cousin, aunt and uncle and husband who are here every single day making sure cattle are taken care of and the job gets done,” Renee explains.
 As resources become fewer and production demands increase, many farms across the state of Wisconsin have increased in size to fulfill the needs of feeding a growing population.
-Kieler Farms supports 5 families who work extremely hard to provide the highest quality product as sustainably as possible.
+Kieler Farms supports five families who work extremely hard to provide the highest quality product as sustainably as possible.

 By the year 2050, there is expected to be 9.5 billion people in the world.
 Farmers of all kinds know that being incredibly efficient with their resources is the only way feeding a population of that caliber is possible.
 Many farms like Kieler Farms calculate the exact amount of time, energy, water and feed necessary to fulfill the needs of the animals.
 Not only does this reduce resources, it also increases efficiency of the cattle.